 B.2.1.1 Security procedures

 EAP-TLS is a mutual authentication EAP method that can be used by the EAP peer and the EAP server to authenticate each other.
 It is specified in RFC 5216 [38] and RFC 9190 [76].
 The 3GPP TLS protocol profile related to supported TLS versions and supported TLS cipher suites in 3GPP networks is specified in clause 6.2 of TS 33.210 [3].
 The 3GPP profile of TLS certificates is specified in clause 6.1.3a of TS 33.310 [5].
+Guidance on the use of certificates in EAP-TLS is specified in RFC 9191 [XY].

 EAP-TLS supports several TLS versions, and the negotiation of the TLS version is part of EAP-TLS.
 The main principle of negotiation goes as follows.
 The EAP server indicates the support for EAP-TLS in the EAP-Request.
 If the peer chooses EAP-TLS, it responds with an EAP-Response indicating in the ClientHello message which TLS versions the peer supports.
 The EAP server chooses the TLS version, and indicates the chosen version in the ServerHello message.